-Please arrive at least 15 minutes before class, so we can show you around the studio, and allow yourself some time to settle down on your mat.
+Please arrive 10 minutes before class, so we can show you around the studio, and allow yourself some time to settle down on your mat.

 If you have any questions prior to arrival, just send us an email through our contact list!

 Various styles of yoga combine physical postures, breathing techniques, and meditation or relaxation.
 Yoga is a mind and body practice with historical origins in ancient Indian philosophy.

 Practicing yoga postures, breathing exercises and meditation makes your mind and body stronger and healthier.
 The benefits of yoga include; improved body awareness, circulation, muscle tone, flexibility, strength, and endurance, and lowered fat, pain and stress levels.